CERN-IT-INNOVATION/colder/README.md

 # Counterdiabatic Optimized Local Driving annealER

-This package provides tool for Spin system simulation and optimization through a combination of Quantum Optimal Control and Counterdiabatic Driving techniques, as inspired by the [source paper](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.4.010312).
+This package provides tool for Spin system simulation and optimization through a combination of Quantum Optimal Control and Counterdiabatic Driving techniques, as inspired by this [reference paper](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.4.010312).
 The framework allows to prompt the system through a simplified interface and automatically solve the minimization of the Adiabatic Gauge Potential (AGP) for a given local ansatz.

 *Package creator*: Barone Francesco Pio, openlab summer 2023 intern